 As if dodging the traffic on University Parkway were not challenging enough, motorists also have to occasionally swerve around bouncing golf balls errantly launched from the par-three fifth at University Park Country Club.

-True, only the most wildly misstruck of shots find their way onto the heavily traveled highway, but it has
+True, only the most wildly misstruck of shots find their way onto the heavily traveled highway, but it has been done.

 The fifth is University Park’s “signature” hole, meaning its diabolical design sets it apart from other holes and, more ominously, it possesses an almost supernatural ability to ratchet up a golfer’s blood pressure before he or she even makes it to the tee.